zhuhadar/ai-summer-2025/README.md

 ### Week 2, 5/12 - 5/16: Reasoning Models, Introduction to Agents, Multimodal Models and Reinforcement Learning

-Monday: Reasoning Models, Tool Use and Introduction to Agents
+Monday: Introduction to AI Models, Reasoning Models, Tool Use and Introduction to Agents

 Wednesday: Langflow, Multimodal Models